The Global Mental Health (GMH) Academy is a cloud-based learning ecosystem.

 If you are not already registered, we invite you to join the GCP.Network using the link below:

-This 4-session live online course (8 November – 29 November, 2021) will provide an overview of the key principles of the WHO’s ICD-11 and in-depth knowledge about the Clinical Descriptions and Diagnostic Guidelines (CDDG) for ICD-11 Mental, Behavioural or Neurodevelopmental Disorders, developed by the World Health Organization Department of Mental Health and Substance Use.
+This 4-session live online course (9 May – 30 May 2022) will provide an overview of the key principles of the WHO’s ICD-11 and in-depth knowledge about the Clinical Descriptions and Diagnostic Requirements (CDDR) for ICD-11 Mental, Behavioural or Neurodevelopmental Disorders, developed by the World Health Organization Department of Mental Health and Substance Use.